ibm-cloud-docs/Cloudant/getting-started.md

     ![{{site.data.keyword.cloudant_short_notm}} region and pricing plan](/tutorials/images/img0005a.png){: caption="Figure 3. {{site.data.keyword.cloudant_short_notm}} offering and environment" caption-side="bottom"}

 4. Enter an instance name. </br>
     (In this example, the instance name is `Cloudant-o7`.)
-Verify that the resource group and authentication methods are correct. </br>
-    Add a tag if you like. </br>
-    The authentication methods that are available include `IAM` or `IAM and legacy credentials`.</br> For more information, see [authentication methods](/docs/Cloudant?topic=Cloudant-managing-access-for-cloudant){: new_window}.
+Verify that the resource group and authentication methods are correct.
+Add a tag if you like.
+The authentication methods that are available include `IAM` or `IAM and legacy credentials`.
+For more information, see [authentication methods](/docs/Cloudant?topic=Cloudant-managing-access-for-cloudant){: new_window}.

 5. Select your pricing plan. </br>
     See the capacity in the table that follows.